sagebrushchurch/pi-signage-pi-client/README.md

 The client software for the individual Pis

 Need to apt install scrot, cec-utils

-Need to pip3 install httpx
+Need to pip3 install httpx, cec, wget